Enzo Ferrari: Building Ferrari

 Enzo decided to battle the dominating Alfa Romeos and race with his own team.
-The team's open-wheel debut took place in Turin in 1948 and the first win came later in the year in Lago di Garda.
+The team's open-wheel debut took place in Turin in 1948, and the first win came later in the year in Lago di Garda.
 The first major victory came at the 1949 24 Hours of Le Mans, with a Ferrari 166 MM driven by Luigi Chinetti and (Baron Selsdon of Scotland) Peter Mitchell-Thomson.
-In 1950 Ferrari enrolled in the newly born Drivers World Championship and is the only team to remain continuously present since its introduction.
+In 1950, Ferrari enrolled in the newly born Drivers World Championship and is the only team to remain continuously present since its introduction.
 Ferrari won his first world championship Grand Prix with José Froilán González at Silverstone in 1951.
 Apocryphally, Enzo cried like a baby when his team finally defeated the mighty Alfetta 159.
 The first championship came in 1952, with Alberto Ascari, a task that was repeated one year later.
-In 1953 Ferrari made his only attempt at the Indianapolis 500, but the car driven by Ascari crashed on lap 41 of the race.
+In 1953, Ferrari made his only attempt at the Indianapolis 500, but the car driven by Ascari crashed on lap 41 of the race.

-In order to finance his racing endeavors in Formula One as well as in other events such as the Mille Miglia and Le Mans, the company started selling sports cars.
+In order to finance his racing endeavours in Formula One as well as in other events such as the Mille Miglia and Le Mans, the company started selling sports cars.

 Ferrari's decision to continue racing in the Mille Miglia brought the company new victories and greatly increased public recognition.
 However, increasing speeds, poor roads, and nonexistent crowd protection eventually spelled disaster for both the race and Ferrari.
 During the 1957 Mille Miglia, near the town of Guidizzolo, a 4.0-litre Ferrari 335 S driven by Alfonso de Portago was traveling at 250 km/h when it blew a tyre and crashed into the roadside crowd, killing de Portago, his co-driver and nine spectators, five of whom were children.
 In response, Enzo Ferrari and Englebert, the tyre manufacturer, were charged with manslaughter in a lengthy criminal prosecution that was finally dismissed in 1961.

-Deeply unsatisfied with the way motorsports were covered in the Italian press, in 1961 Ferrari supported Bologna-based publisher Luciano Conti's decision to start a new publication, Autosprint.
+Deeply unsatisfied with the way motorsports were covered in the Italian press, in 1961, Ferrari supported Bologna-based publisher Luciano Conti's decision to start a new publication, Autosprint.
 Ferrari himself regularly contributed to the magazine for a few years.

 Many of Ferrari's greatest victories came at Le Mans (nine victories, including six in a row in 1960–1965) and in Formula One during the 1950s and 1960s, with the successes of Juan Manuel Fangio (1956), Mike Hawthorn (1958), and Phil Hill (1961).